 Over the years her research has revolved around social and economic issues of the early modern period and the long nineteenth century in a comparative perspective, with a particular focus on demography, health and living standards.
-Under her supervision there are several ongoing and finished projects on the life courses of population groups which up until now have largely been neglected in historical research (the hearing impaired, never married women, prostitutes, servants, prisoners etc.).
-By focusing on such vulnerable populations, Devos aims to gain more insight into the manner in which societies determine hierarchies and adapt to economic change.
+Under her supervision there are several finished projects on the life courses of population groups which up until now have largely been neglected in historical research (the hearing impaired, never married women, prostitutes, servants, prisoners etc.).
+By focusing on inequalities and vulnerable populations, Devos has gained better insight into the manner in which societies determine hierarchies and adapt to economic change.

 supervision of Bachelor papers